DiarmaidBirch/solar-panel-estimator/README.md

 Estimating solar panel energy output given a specific coordinate in the US

 ## Overview
 My project develops a ML model to estimate average yearly solar panel energy generation for a given location, using historical weather and solar data.
 It will also feature a GUI which will help the user interpret the data through estimates such as how long a solar panel will take to pay for itself economically and environmentally (payback period).
+The model will also be able to suggest the tilt to use

 ## Motivation
 In the green transition ensuring that solar energy is deployed efficiently is important for both businesses and governments.
 Current tools typically use zip codes, instead I will be using coordinates as they allow greater freedom and may be useful in estimating solar generation in areas with no zip code.
 For example, a solar farm in the countryside.